 vagrant plugin install vagrant-proxyconf

-Once installed, each time you want to run vagrant, you should export the following variables right after opening the command prompt (the shell) before running vagrant up:
+Once installed, each time you want to run vagrant, you must export the following variables right after opening the command prompt (the shell) before running vagrant up:

 Upgrading Vagrant